incoherent-codes/Pages/index.md

 A notebook with instructions for getting [LHC Data](Simulating_LHC/Simulating_LHC.md)

 ### Useful links

+---

 #### http://information-technology.web.cern.ch/services/cern-commercial
-To find the CERN alternative to commercial software.
+Find the CERN alternative to commercial software.

+---

 #### https://mathpix.com/
 Take a screenshot of math and paste the LaTeX into your editor, all with a single keyboard shortcut.